 To arrange a survey, visit the Royal Institution of Chartered Surveyors (RICS) website.
 To find a surveyor in your area, visit www.ricsfirms.com.

 If you would like to speak to someone about anything to do with Right to Buy, please visit our Agent Service page.
 The agent service offers free and impartial advice on Right to Buy and, if you decide home ownership is the right choice for you, our advisers can also help you through the process of buying your home.
-Our advisers are available Monday to Friday, 8am until 6pm.
+Our advisers are available Monday to Friday, 9am until 6pm (except bank holidays).
 You can call, email, or even chat with them online.